 The software is the engine that powers the RTLS technology.
 It receives data from the receiver nodes and translates it into meaningful information that can be used for location-based services such as asset tracking, personnel tracking, or way-finding.

 The software also provides a dashboard that displays the location and status of all assets in real time.
 The dashboard can be accessed from any internet-enabled device such as a laptop, tablet, or phone.
+Evaluating RTLS software separately from the hardware is worth doing, since the software layer is what turns raw signals into usable alerts, reports, and dashboards.

 Network Infrastructure